skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	* `aws iam create-policy --policy-name webadminspermissionsboundary --policy-document file://boundarydoc`

 !!! question
-	* What will you attach the permissions boundary to?
+	* What will the webadmins attach the permissions boundary to?
 	* How does a permissions boundary differ from a standard IAM policy?
 	* How could you test the permissions boundary at this point?